 Major takeaways: having your period is a really awesome thing.
 Moreover, there is no research or data that warns against participating in functional fitness activities such as CrossFit during this time.
-In fact, lifting weights during your period and participating in moderate intensity workouts can actually make your periods better and turn your body into a fat burning, muscle building machine.
-If your period is MIA because of birth control or lifestyle factors including but not limited to: low body fat or overtraining, it may be worth examining when you consider long-term health goals.
+In fact, lifting weights during your period and participating in moderate-intensity exercise can actually make your periods better and turn your body into a fat-burning, muscle-building machine.
+If your period is MIA because of birth control or lifestyle factors including but not limited to low body fat or overtraining, it may be worth examining when you consider long-term health goals.
 Books such as The Period Repair Manual are amazing resources to get back in tune with your body and hormone regulation.

 Want To Improve Your CrossFit Performance?

 The RX Stack from Swolverine is clinically dosed and made with proven ingredients to increase strength, improve endurance, and optimize recovery.
 Improve your performance and get the RX stack today.

 SWOLVERINE is an endurance athlete and active lifestyle brand.
 Made for the elite athlete, and the strong-willed our products were designed to fuel your athletic performance.
 We perform when you perform.

 We believe that everyone can optimize not only their athletic performance but their human potential.
 The way we believe we can optimize performance is through transparency, clinically effective doses, and clinically proven ingredients with evidence-based outcomes.
 We provide the nutrients you need to power your active lifestyle.

 - Boutot, Maegan.
 “Cycle Science: Hormonal Contraception and Your Body.” com, Medium, 6 Jan.
 2017, medium.com/clued-in/cycle-science-hormonal-contraception-and-your-body-52d204137921.